Welcome Blessings!

 (Tap 🔽 to see more topics!)

-Imagine trying to put together a puzzle without looking at the picture on the box.
-You might get a few pieces right, but without seeing the bigger picture, it’s easy to misplace some.
+Imagine putting together a puzzle without looking at the picture on the box.
+You might get a few pieces right, but it’s easy to misplace some without seeing the bigger picture.
 The same goes for reading the Bible.
-If we don’t understand the context—historical, literary, theological, and personal—we might misinterpret what God is trying to tell us.
+If we don’t understand historical, literary, theological, and personal context, we might misinterpret what God is trying to tell us.
+So, how can we truly understand the Bible’s secrets?
+Let’s uncover the key principles that can transform how you read and interpret Scripture.

 Context is everything.
 Without it, we risk misinterpreting verses, creating confusion, and even leading ourselves away from the truth.
 To fully grasp the Bible’s messages, we need to consider four key types of context: